chrysanthbuster/Express-Library-Backend/README.md

 # setup enviroment
 Intall npm packages npm install

-Install local mongodb database, create a LocalLibraryDB database and a cluster name (name dont matter) then generate connection string and update the connnection string in app.js and populatedb
+Install local mongodb database, create a LocalLibraryDB database and a cluster name (name dont matter) then generate connection string and update the connnection string in configuration file

 run the setup db with node populatedb